imf-ali/HiveTalk-backend/README.md

     ```bash
     git clone https://github.com/imf-ali/HiveTalk-backend.git

-2. Install the packages
+2. Copy the .env-example file to .env file.
+JWT_SECRET can be any random string

     ```bash
+    cp .env-example .env
+3. Install the packages

+    ```bash
     yarn
-3. Build the project
+4. Build the project

     ```bash
     yarn build
-4. Apply the migrations to the database schema
+5. Apply the migrations to the database schema

     ```bash
     yarn create:migration
-5. Run the project
+6. Run the project

     ```bash
     yarn start